Alexander Blockx: Early life

-Blockx is from Antwerp in Belgium.
+Blockx was born to Ukrainian parents who were both professional athletes, his father, Oleg, was a track athlete specialising in hurdle races, his mother, Natalia, was a swimmer.
 He has trained since childhood with Philippe Cassiers at his Forest Hills tennis academy in Belgium.
+By 2022, he was training at the Topsportcentrum Tennis Vlaanderen in Wilrijk, Antwerp alongside the likes of Tibo Colson, Zizou Bergs and Ruben Bemelmans.

 Career

-2022
+2022: Professional debut

-In 2022, Blockx reached the third round and then quarterfinals of the junior events at Wimbledon and the US Open, respectively.
-Shortly after the US Open, Blockx and sometime junior doubles partner Gilles-Arnaud Bailly were invited to train with the Belgium Davis Cup team by captain Johan Van Herck.
-Blockx was given a wildcard for the European Open qualifying, where he lost 6–4, 6–4, to Swiss Dominic Stricker.
-He was also given a wildcard into the main draw of the doubles, playing alongside Ruben Bemelmans in what proved to be Bemelmans' last professional game.
+Blockx reached the third round and then quarterfinals of the junior events at Wimbledon and the US Open, respectively.
+Shortly after the US Open, Blockx and sometimes junior doubles partner Gilles-Arnaud Bailly were invited to train with the Belgium Davis Cup team by captain Johan Van Herck.

-2023
+Blockx made his ATP Tour qualifying debut at his home tournament, the 2022 European Open in Antwerp, Belgium, where he was given a wildcard.
+He lost to Swiss Dominic Stricker in straight sets.

+He was also given a wildcard into the main draw of the doubles, playing alongside Ruben Bemelmans in what proved to be Bemelmans' last professional match.

+2023: Australian Open Junior Champion, ATP and top 500 debuts

 Blockx reached the final at the 2023 Australian Open in both the boys' singles and, alongside Brazilian João Fonseca, the boys' doubles, which they lost to Learner Tien and Cooper Williams.
 Blockx gained revenge over Tien by winning the boys' singles final in three sets.

-Although Gilles-Arnaud Bailly reached two grand slam junior finals in 2022, the last Belgian male to win a junior grand slam, prior to Blocx, was Kimmer Coppejans at the 2012 French Open.
+Although Gilles-Arnaud Bailly reached two junior Grand Slam finals in 2022, the last Belgian male to win a junior Major, prior to Blockx, was Kimmer Coppejans at the 2012 French Open.
 No Belgian male had previously won the boys' singles in Melbourne.